myFavShrimp/turf/README.md

 ### 3. Configuration

-The configuration for turf's `configured_style_sheet` macro can be specified in the Cargo.toml file using the `[package.metadata.turf]` key.
+The configuration for turf can be specified in the Cargo.toml file using the `[package.metadata.turf]` key.
 This allows you to conveniently manage your SCSS compilation settings within your project's manifest.

 The following configuration options are available: